Update on safety precautions we are taking in our fulfillment centers

 We know that in these uncertain, ever-changing times, safety is at the forefront of everyone’s mind.
 At Blue Apron, we consider our fulfillment center employees to be the true heroes of our operation and we’re constantly inspired by their level of dedication to food, family, and each other.
 That’s why we’ve always been committed to the highest level of safety in our fulfillment centers so we can take care of our employees while they work to take care of you.
-In response to COVID-19, we’ve added to our already rigorous safety practices and implemented a comprehensive approach to food and employee safety that includes heightened precautions as recommended by the CDC, FDA, and OSHA.
+In response to COVID-19, we’ve added to our already rigorous safety practices and implemented a comprehensive approach to food and employee safety that includes heightened precautions as recommended by the CDC, FDA, and OSHA, as well as state and local agencies.

 With the rapid spread of COVID-19 across the country, it is likely that everyone’s lives or businesses will be affected in some way or another by this virus.
 For us, we recognize that we are an essential service during this time and that is not a designation we take lightly.
 In order to do our part to keep our team members and customers safe, we have implemented a two-pronged safety approach:

 As a food facility regulated by the FDA, a comprehensive food safety program is followed in every part of our operation.
 In addition, Blue Apron takes an extra step in our food safety practices by certifying with the third-party program called the Safe Quality Food (SQF) Food Safety Code.
-SQF is widely considered one of the most rigorous and comprehensive food safety standards in the world and we are proud to have achieved this designation the last two years for all of our sites.
+SQF is widely considered one of the most rigorous and comprehensive food safety standards in the world and we are proud to have achieved this designation since 2018 for all of our sites.

 With these standards already in place at our facilities, employees are required to follow what’s called “Good Manufacturing Practices” by washing their hands thoroughly and wearing appropriate protective equipment, including nitrile gloves, smocks, hair nets, beard nets, and safety glasses before entering a production area.